brendantuckerman/Sandman/README.md

 ## About ##

-Slingshot is currently in development as an accessible frontend theme for a Nuxt project using Tailwind.
+Sandman is currently in development as an accessible frontend theme for a Nuxt project using Tailwind.

 Supports both light and dark mode.